 2207 N Clybourn Ave, Chicago, IL 60614

-Pequod’s is another popular restaurant serving up pan-style pizza with a caramelized crust that has made our list for top pizza places in Chicago.
+Pequod’s is another popular restaurant serving up pan-style pizza with a caramelized crust that has made our list of top Chicago pizza places in Chicago.

 So what’s so magical about caramelized?
-Imagine mozzarella cheese cooked along the edge of a cast-iron pan, dripping its cheesy sweetness along the edges of a thin, crunchy crust, accented by a savory tomato sauce and filled with favorable toppings.
+Imagine mozzarella cheese cooked along the edge of a cast-iron pan, dripping its cheesy sweetness along the edges of a thin, crunchy crust, accented by a savory tomato sauce and filled with creative toppings.
 Some call this the burnt-cheese crust.
-You feelin’ the magic?
+Are you feelin’ the magic?

-This place is super popular and they make no bones about the wait, so come when you know you’re going to be hungry.
-Speaking of which, because folks come for the crust, it would be rare to find a plateful full of bones at this joint.
+This place is super popular, and they make no bones about the wait, so come when you know you’ll be hungry.
+Speaking of which, it would be rare to find a plateful full of bones at this joint because folks come for the crust.

 1321 W. Grand Ave, Chicago, IL 60642